Preparing your Citizen Space site to go live to the public is a two-stage process:

 - If you prefer to use our Citizen Space domain (eg. 'clientname.citizenspace.com'), you will need to let us know what you would like the ‘clientname’ part of the address to be.

 You will need to supply us with an email address to use for correspondence that comes from your Citizen Space site.
 We will then set up a 'firstname.lastname@example.org' email address (you can choose the words that appear before the @).
 The latter will be the address that all of your general Citizen Space emails come FROM and any contact form messages go TO.
 This email will be routed to the generic email address you provided.

 For more information, please see the article What is the site email address used for?

 5) A corporate logo

-You will need to supply us with a high quality logo to go at the top of your Citizen Space instance.
+You will need to supply us with a high quality logo to go at the top of your Citizen Space site.
 Ideally, logo dimensions should be no taller than 100px and preferably no wider than 250px.

-5) The site-wide background wallpaper
+8) The site-wide background wallpaper (optional)

 You can have a full-width wallpaper image on your site, which really makes your site come alive.

 To find a good image think in terms of wallpapers which usually have repeating elements and still look good if the sides, top or bottom are cut off.
 Avoid images with text, logos or specific focal points.
 This is because the image is used as a background image and what you can see of the site-wide wallpaper will be different on different sized devices.
 There is no guarantee a user will see any specific part of this image as it sits behind other items on the page.